What is Tenso?

 Once registered, Tenso will give you a Japanese address to use.
 This includes a unique user number – mine is blurred above – never forget to include this or your parcel may be rejected by Tenso.
 If they are able to connect it to your name, you will have to go through a process to confirm the package is yours (by providing email receipts etc.), which will delay shipping.

 You can order from any Japan-based website.
 That includes the Japanese stores for brands like San-X, Sanrio and Disney (with exclusive products not available outside Japan), Japanese companies and shops that only sell in Japan, auction sites (Tenso can help you place bids), Amazon Japan (for sellers that don’t ship internationally) and directly from artists/makers.
 Check the Japan section of our Super Cute Shopping Guide for more of our favourites.

 The best thing about forwarding is that you get to shop yourself so you can set an alarm for a sale or limited item and place pre-orders or custom orders.
 If the site is only in Japanese, use a browser like Google Chrome that can translate the text automatically.
 You may also want to register with the site for special offers through email to get free shipping or access to pre-sales.

 Step 4: Double check your order

-Since you’re not really a Japanese customer, you can’t return items so make sure you’re ordering the correct size/colour and quantity.
-Use a currency converter to check the costs and remember that you have international shipping to pay on top once it arrives with Tenso and your country may also charge customs fees.
+Since you’re not really a Japanese customer, you can’t return items or easily make changes to your order, so be sure that you’re ordering the correct size/colour and quantity.
+Use a currency converter to check the costs, Tenso’s shipping fee calculator to estimate the shipping fees and your country’s government website for possible customs fees/import duty (here is the UK guide for example).
 It’s easy to get carried away, but don’t spend so much that you could have booked a flight to Tokyo instead!
 It’s best to start with a smaller order and see how it goes.